-Mondays, the ending of Game of Thrones, fishy smells…. there are only a handful of things that we hate more than finding flakes in our hair.
+Mondays, the ending of Game of Thrones, fishy smells… there are only a handful of things that we hate more than finding flakes in our hair.
 Dandruff has always seemed like a mystery, until now.
-Our pros decipher the real causes of dandruff and what you need to do to nip it in the bud for good.
+Our pros decipher the real causes of dandruff and how to treat it.
+Scroll below for their expert advice on all things dandruff!

 Your doctor may refer to your flake problem as seborrheic dermatitis or seborrhea, the medical terms for the condition.
-It is caused by a type of yeast (pityrosporum) that everyone has in their scalp.
-Simply having this type of yeast in your flora isn’t the problem, “In some instances, an overgrowth of this yeast may result in scaling, itching, redness, and irritation,” says Jessica J. Mercer MD.
-In addition to overgrowth, she warns that there are some medical conditions which suppress the immune system and may predispose a person to seborrheic dermatitis.
+It is caused by a type of yeast (pityrosporum) that everyone has on their scalp.
+Simply having this type of yeast in your flora isn’t the problem though.
+“In some instances, an overgrowth of this yeast may result in scaling, itching, redness, and irritation,” says Jessica J. Mercer MD.
+In addition to overgrowth, she warns that there are some medical conditions that suppress the immune system and may predispose a person to seborrheic dermatitis.

 What Are the Causes of Dandruff?